erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 2. Identify the base case(s) in Fibonacci
 3. Explain why Fibonacci has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

 4. Implement Fibonacci from scratch using only the function signature
 5. Modify Fibonacci to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)